itsays-zqc/my-website/docs/examples/SDK Examples/PIC/MMI/MMI.md

 The `port_location` parameter sets the location type of EME port.
 Selections are ['left', 'right'].<br/>
 The `use_full_simulation_span` parameter confirms whether to use full simulation span.<br/>
 The `mode_selection` parameter decides the mode which propagates in the waveguide.
 Selections are ['fundamental', 'fundamental_TE', 'fundamental_TM', 'fundamental_TE_and_TM', 'user_select', 'user_import'].<br/>
-The `mode_index` is used to decide the source mode in the 'user_select' condition.<br/>
-The `search` parameter calculates the mode based on the maximum refractive index or user defined refractive index in the structure.
-Selections are ['near_n', 'max_index'].
-Selections are ['near_n', 'max_index'].<br/>
 The `number_of_trial_modes` parameter determines the calculated number of modes around the refractive index.<br/>

 </div>